wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-agile-software-development.md

 	git merge NewUpdate
 	git push origin master

 Remember that based on the way the staging and production environment is setup in ProdandStage.json, your new code is pushed to the **Staging** slot and is running there.
-So if you navigate to the staging slot’s URL, you’ll see the new code running there.
+So if you navigate to the staging slot's URL, you'll see the new code running there.
 To do this, run the `Show-AzureWebsite` cmdlet in Git Shell.

 	Show-AzureWebsite -Name ToDoApp<unique_string>master -Slot Staging

-And now, after you’ve verified the update in the staging slot, the only thing left to do is to swap it into production.
+And now, after you've verified the update in the staging slot, the only thing left to do is to swap it into production.
 In Git Shell, just run the following commands:

 	cd <repository_root>\ARMTemplates
 	.\swap.ps1 -Name ToDoApp<unique_string>master

 Congratulations!
-You’ve successfully published a new update to your production web application.
-What’s more is that you’ve just done it by easily creating dev and test environments, and building and testing every commit.
+You've successfully published a new update to your production web site.
+What's more is that you've just done it by easily creating dev and test environments, and building and testing every commit.
 These are crucial building blocks for agile software development.

 <a name="delete"></a>
 ## Delete dev and test enviroments ##